Kraven the Hunter (film): Accolades

+Viewership

+According to data from Showlabs, Kraven the Hunter ranked third on Netflix in the United States during the week of 10–16 March 2025.

 Future

 Chandor stated he was willing to make a second and final film featuring the character, based on Kraven's Last Hunt and setting Kraven against Spider-Man.
-"It's obviously very tragic and sad… but the character we're trying to create is one who could realistically, if this film is a success, end with Last Hunt.
+"It's obviously very tragic and sad... but the character we're trying to create is one who could realistically, if this film is a success, end with Last Hunt.
 Similarly, Taylor-Johnson expressed interest in a Sinister Six crossover film.
-In December 2024, following the film's projected financial failure, it was reported that Kraven would be the final film in Sony's Spider-Man Universe, ending any chance for a sequel or crossover, with a later report from Variety stating that Sony had not technically established an official shared universe because it did not connect their narratives, and was not likely to stop making films for other characters, such as Venom, which were successful.
+In December 2024, following the film's projected financial failure, it was reported that Kraven would be the final film in Sony's Spider-Man Universe, ending any chance for a sequel or crossover.
+A later report from Variety stated that Sony had not technically established an official shared universe because it did not connect their narratives, and was not likely to stop making films for other characters, such as Venom, which were successful.
+In February 2026, Sony Pictures chairman Tom Rothman confirmed that Sony planned to continue its franchise through a "fresh reboot" overseen by different individuals.
+In August 2026, Rothman stated that there were no spin-offs in active development.